 Step 2: Remove filters gradually

-If the item exists but is not visible, start expanding the dataset.
+If the item exists but is not visible on the dashboard, start expanding the dataset.
 Remove filters one at a time, starting with the most specific.
+For example:

-Remove filters one by one and watch what changes.
-This helps you pinpoint the exact filter that is excluding the data, so you don't lose context while investigating.
+Tip: Don't clear all filters at once when investigating.
+Remove them one by one and watch what changes.
+This keeps your context intact and helps you pinpoint exactly which filter is excluding the data.

-Click a value to see an expanded view with more details for the respective metric:
+Select a value to open an expanded view with a detailed breakdown of that metric: